National Bullying Prevention Month

 October is National Bullying Prevention Month.
 Find out ways that you can get involved and help put a stop to bullying.

-- Show your support and spread the word by participating in PACER’s list of activities, such as ordering the official “Create a World Without Bullying” t-shirt, adding your name to the digital pledge, contacting public lawmakers, and sharing resources on your social media platforms.
+- Show your support and spread the word by participating in PACER’s list of activities, such as ordering the official “Unity Day” t-shirt, adding your name to the digital pledge, contacting public lawmakers, and sharing resources on your social media platforms.

 - Download KnowBullying, the free bullying prevention mobile app from the Substance Abuse and Mental Health Services Administration.
 This app provides parents, caregivers, educators, and youth providers with warning signs and tips for preventing bullying.